Suisun City Resilient Neighborhoods

 Our Resilient Neighborhoods program expanded in January 2021 into Suisun City.
 Building on Suisun City’s relationship to the water and marsh, our focus in Suisun relates to adapting to and mitigating the impacts of flooding due to future storm events, tidal surges, and rising sea levels.
 Working with our data partners, the San Francisco Bay Conservation and Development Commission’s Adapting to Rising Tides program, and the local government of the City of Suisun, our Resilient Neighborhoods work broadens on the neighborhood model used in Vallejo to see how the collective community can work together to address rising waters through the Flood Resilience Action Plan.

-To learn more about the our initiatives check out the links below:
+To learn more about our initiatives check out the links below:

 Flood Resilience Action Plan

-Currently in preliminary planning stages, the Flood Resilience Action Plan will be a guiding document for the city of Suisun to address immediate to long-term flooding impacts.
-We look forward to your involvement in the creation of the plan over the next year with community workshops and educational opportunities.
-As part of these efforts, please attend one of our Flood Walks or review the Flood Walk brochure to learn more about the effects of flooding in Suisun City and what you can do at your home to add a layer of resilience against flooding.
+Interested in learning more about flood risks in Suisun City?
+Attend one of our Flood Walks or review the Flood Walk brochure to learn more about the effects of flooding in Suisun City and what you can do at your home to add a layer of resilience against flooding.

 Flood Walk brochure (learn about the risks of flooding in Suisun City):